nairvijays99/hacker-news-clone/README.md

 ##Could not be completed

 1) Proxy api requests through our http server.
 The implementation should be straight forward in ```server.js``` and ```NewsApi.js```.
-2) Abstractions.
+2) Abstractions and cleanup.
 This applies to most modules.
 3) Need better approach to test async functionality.
 More tests
 4) Graph Customisation - Could not match it with markup
 5) useReducers with context